Bryson Fonville

 Bryson Fonville (born May 26, 1994) is an American professional basketball player who last played for the Texas Legends of the NBA G League.
 He played college basketball for the Catholic University Cardinals.
 He was drafted as the ninth pick of the fifth round of the 2016 D-League draft.

 Early life

 Fonville, the son of Kim and Tracie Fonville, is from Greensboro, North Carolina.
 He has an older sister.

 He attended Walter Hines Page Senior High School where he was a three-year starter on the basketball team.
 During his senior year, he averaged 13 points, 7 assists and 2 steals a game, and he reached the Regional Final of the state tournament.
 He was a first Team All-Conference selection and helped his team with the conference champions as a junior and senior.
 Fonville was also a member of National Honor Society.

 As a player in the Amateur Athletic Union league, Fonville played for the Greensboro Warriors and Greensboro Galaxy.
 With the Warriors Fonville placed eighth at nationals.
-During high school he was 5'11 and weighed 160 pounds, and had offers to attend Division II colleges.
+During high school he was 5'11 and weighed 160 pounds, and had offers to attend NCAA Division II colleges.